-Chavagnes International College for boys is an English public school in France.
+Chavagnes International College for boys is a Catholic boarding school in France, in the British public school tradition.

 Chavagnes is a private Catholic boarding school for boys, committed to delivering a balanced education to its students.